 This course addresses the components of advanced history taking, physical examination, and health assessment across the life span within a holistic framework.
 Differentiation of normal from abnormal/dysfunctional findings is emphasized.
 Health promotion/protection/prevention is integrated.
-Differential diagnosis and clinical reasoning are introduced along with additional advanced techniques for those earning four credits.
-Prerequisites: a basic course in physical assessment at the undergraduate level or equivalent; 535.
-May be repeated for credit.
+Differential diagnosis and clinical reasoning are introduced .Prerequisites: a basic course in physical assessment at the undergraduate level or equivalent; 535.
+546-Special Topics-see page 41 for description.